processing/p5.js-website-legacy/README.md

  * The "p5" key in the JSON object contains individual keys for each reference entry, indexed by variable/function/object name.
  * Any entries in the JSON object which are not filled in will be left in English when the page is loaded.
  * This is a somewhat hacky solution and not ideal.
 However, it comes from balancing the desire to have documentation directly in the source code, with the unwieldiness of having multiple languages of documentation inline.
 It will be our working solution until a better one is found.

-## Updating the Reference text

-The documentation for p5.js is handled inline in the source code.
+* The source content for the reference is handled inline in the [p5.js source code](https://github.com/processing/p5.js).
 See [Inline documentation](https://github.com/processing/p5.js/blob/master/developer_docs/inline_documentation.md) in the p5.js repo for information on how to contribute.

 ## Notes about translating Examples

 The examples are handled a bit differently from other pages.
 * All examples pages are built from `src/data/examples`.
 * Within the examples folder, there is a folder for each of the three languages we currently support: `en/`, `es/`, and `zh-Hans/`.
 When adding a new example, first add an English version of the file to the `en/` folder, then make sure it is duplicated in the same place in all other languages, then translate for whichever languages you can.
 If you have created a new folder, add entries to the YAML files with the foldername as the key.
 * The folder, file, and numbering structure should match exactly between the different languages.
 Do not change the filenames.
 The text for the example name, description, and source code are all in the .js files in the folders.